citrusframework/citrus/src/manual/camel.md

 </testcase>
 ```

 In the example above we have used the **camel:create-route** test action that will create new Camel routes at runtime in the Camel context.
-The target Camel context is specified with the optional **camel-context** attribute.
-By default Citrus will search for a Camel context available in the Spring bean application context.
+The target Camel context is referenced with an automatically context lookup.
+The default Camel context name in this lookup is "*citrusCamelContext*".
+If no specific settings are set Citrus will automatically try to look up the Camel context with name "*citrusCamelContext*" in the Spring bean configuration.
+All
+route operations will target this Camel context then.

+In addition to that you can skip this lookup and directly reference a target Camel context with the action attribute **camel-context** (used in the second action above).

 Removing routes at runtime is also supported.

 **XML DSL**